quilime/visual-archive/README.md

 Links to footage from the Prelinger collection from archive.org are included in this repo.
 Thumbs are not included because of size constraints.

-Created during [Tribec4 H4cks](http://www.gaffta.org/2013/02/24/tribeca-hacks-archives/) by Gabriel Dunne and Susan Doran
+Created during [Tribec4 H4cks](http://www.gaffta.org/2013/02/24/tribeca-hacks-archives/) by Gabriel Dunne.
+Archive Facets/Categories compiled by Susan Doran.

 [Project Homepage](http://quilime.github.com/visual-archive/)